onflow/docs/docs/tools/clients/index.md

 ## Go SDK

-The [Flow Go SDK](./flow-go-sdk/index.mdx) provides a set of packages for Go developers to build applications that interact with the Flow network.
+[Flow Go SDK](./flow-go-sdk/index.mdx) provides a set of packages for Go developers to build applications that interact with the Flow network.

 ## Python SDK

-The [Flow Python SDK](https://github.com/janezpodhostnik/flow-py-sdk) provides a set of packages for Python developers to build applications that interact with the Flow network.
+[Flow Python SDK](https://github.com/janezpodhostnik/flow-py-sdk) provides a set of packages for Python developers to build applications that interact with the Flow network.

 ## Ruby